Sidney Fox: Personal life and death

 Fox's relationship with studio executive Carl Laemmle Jr. as his mistress was one of Hollywood's open secrets for several years.
 In December 1932, however, she wed Charles Beahan (1903-1968), and they remained married until her death.
 By 1940, according to that year's federal census, Charles and Sidney Beahan were residing together in a $125-a-month rented home at 9421 Charleville Drive in Beverly Hills, California.
 Fox is listed in that census as having no occupation and "not seeking employment" in 1940, and Beahan is documented as being employed as a "Literary Agent/Stage & Motion Pic[ture]s".

 Two years later, on November 15, 1942, Fox died in Hollywood from an overdose of sleeping pills that authorities ruled "an accident".
-Variety announced her passing before this ruling in its issue of November 18.
+Variety announced her death before this ruling in its issue of November 18.
 In the paper's brief obituary, Fox's given age, and the date of her death differ from those documented in official government records and on her gravestone in New York:

 Sidney Fox, 31, a former stage and film actress, was found dead in her bed in her Hollywood home Nov.
 14. Cause of death undetermined.
 Carl Laemmle discovered Miss Fox in 1930 while appearing in the Broadway production of Lost Sheep at the Selwyn theatre.
 She achieved quick film success, being first named a Wampas Baby Star, then scoring heavily in Strictly Dishonorable.
 Roles in Bad Sister, Mouthpiece and Once in a Lifetime followed, with a part in the French version of Don Quixote, starring Feodor Chaliapin, sandwiched in-between.
 In 1937 she replaced Katherine Locke on the New York stage in Having a Wonderful Time at the Lyceum theatre.
 Husband Charles Beahan, an agent, survives.

 When Sidney died, Charles was reported to live at 519 North Crescent Drive in Beverly Hills.
 Following the coroner's investigation of her death, her body was returned to New York City and interred at Mount Lebanon Cemetery in Glendale, Queens.